Speeding Ticket Penalties

 Novice Drivers

-Novice Drivers including Class G1 and Class G2 Drivers are under the Graduated Licence System.
+Novice drivers including Class G1 and Class G2 Drivers, under the Graduated Licence System, and have the following restrictions:

-- any ticket with four (4) or more demerit points has a thirty (30) day mandatory licence suspension.
+- any ticket with 4 or more demerit points

 - Speeding more than 50km/h over the limit: